Raymonf/PickleTrick/README.md

 You'll want to patch your client with the (very undetailed) instructions provided below in the "Client" section.

-The server uses MySQL with development being done mostly with MariaDB.
+The server uses MySQL with development being done mostly in MariaDB.
 As there's no actual stuff going on with the database yet, there's no database schema or SQL file provided.

 ### Client